nikunicke/reaktor/README.md

 ```console
     docker-compose up
 ```
-Navigate to [localhost:5000](http://localhost:5000) or whichever $PORT you have set up in your env variables.
+Navigate to [localhost:5000](http://localhost:5000).
+If you wish to change the PORT to some env variable, remember to also reconfigure docker-compose.yml

 ### [Warehouse-client](https://github.com/nikunicke/reaktor/tree/master/warehouse-client) (frontend)